 When night falls or the weather turns bad, the chances of an auto accident can increase substantially.
-This article discusses some of the more common ways in which weather affects driver behavior and driving safety.
+What the more common ways in which weather may affect driver behavior and driving safety?

 Weather and reduced night-time visibility may affect driving safety in manners that include:

 Diminished Visibility: During rain storms and snowstorms, the failing rain or snow can make it difficult for drivers to see.
 When snow or rain is combined with dirty water or slush thrown up from the road by other drivers, windshields can quickly become dirty.
 Similarly, fog can significantly impair visibility and render headlights ineffective.